-This month it's estimated around 2 million people take on the Dry January challenge!
+This month it's estimated around 4.2 million people will take on the Dry January challenge.
 Although the campaign is aimed at changing the way we drink long term and hopefully raising some money for charity – many people have their own reasons for taking on the challenge.

-A prominent reason people join the challenge is to give their liver a break in the hopes of undoing some of the damage done from an over-indulgent Christmas!
-While this sounds like a good plan in theory, does it really do good long term?
-Let's discuss!
+No surprise that a popular reason people sign up is to give their liver a break after a party-filled December - in the hope of undoing some of the damage done over Christmas.
+While this sounds like a good plan in theory, does a break from booze really do good long term?
+Let's discuss.

-Firstly let's take a quick look at what our liver does – and why we need to look after it!
-To put it simply, ours livers are awesome.
-They do all sorts of important things from nutrient metabolism, removing toxins and producing proteins to help with blood clotting.
+It's important to understand what functions our liver performs – and why we need to look after it.
+Put simply, our liver is awesome!
+This remarkable organ does all sorts of important jobs from nutrient metabolism, removing toxins and producing proteins to helping with blood clotting.
 Essentially most things that enter our body are passed through our liver in some way – from pollutants and alcohol, to medication and nutrients.
 The work it does can cause it to get damaged over time, so the liver is also great at regenerating its cells to remove damaged ones.
 However, too much strain overtime can cause irreversible damage to liver cells and lead to liver failure – which can be fatal.
-Without a healthy and functioning liver we won't get very far.
+A healthy and functioning liver is vital.

 More or less everything we eat, drink, consume and inhale passes through our liver, so the more toxins this includes, the more work it has to do.
 Things like alcohol, drugs, medication, pollutants and some ingredients in processed foods, all put strain on our liver as it works to remove them from our body or break them down into less harmful by-products.
 So in this respect, eating a heavily processed diet, drinking more than the daily recommended amount of alcohol, drug abuse and overuse of certain medications such as painkillers, can all be bad for the health of our liver.

 Being overweight also adds strain to our liver and can lead to fatty liver disease.
 This is a disease in which the cells of the liver have a build up of fat.
-If this progresses it can cause long term scarring, a reduced functionality, and may cause serious damage to the liver.
+If this progresses it can cause long term scarring and reduced functionality, and may cause serious damage.

-Given that our liver is the most regenerative organ in our body, you'd think a whole month off booze would give it plenty of time to get all shiny and new again.
-But then, this really depends on the state of your liver's health to begin with.
-Studies have shown that having a month off booze can have very beneficial effects on our liver health in the short term, as well as our general health.
+Given that our liver is the most regenerative organ in our body, you'd think a whole month off booze would give it plenty of time to recouperate - but then, this really depends on the state of your liver health to begin with.
+Studies have shown that having a month off booze can have very beneficial effects on our liver in the short term, as well as our general health.
 Below are 5 proven health benefits of having a month alcohol free, on the good advice of our medical advisor Dr Ian Campbell: